Good Morning, Vietnam: Plot

 Dickerson seizes an opportunity to get rid of Cronauer by approving his request to interview soldiers in the field, and routing him through the Viet Cong-controlled highway to An Lộc.
 Cronauer and Garlick's Jeep hits a mine, and they are forced to hide from Viet Cong patrols.
 In Saigon, Tuan learns of the trip after Cronauer fails to show up for English class, and steals a van to go after them.
 After he finds them, the van breaks down, and they flag down a Marine helicopter to take them back to the city.
 Back at the base, Dickerson reveals to Cronauer that Tuan is a VC operative and the one responsible for the bombing at Jimmy Wah's; Dickerson has arranged for Cronauer's redeployment and honorable discharge.
-Taylor regretfully supports the decision, knowing the risk Cronauer's friendship with Tuan would have on the Army's reputation; however, aware that Dickerson’s actions were purely self-serving out of dislike for Cronauer, Taylor informs him that he is being transferred to Guam.
+Taylor regretfully supports the decision, knowing the risk Cronauer's friendship with Tuan would have on the Army's reputation.
+Privately, Dickerson tells Cronauer that he genuinely doesn't like Cronauer or his humor.
+Cronauer gives Dickerson one last insult before leaving.
+When Dickerson tries to go after Cronauer, Taylor, having grown tired of Dickerson's petty, vindictive behavior, tells Dickerson that he's being transferred to Guam.

 Cronauer confronts Trinh and convinces her to take him to where Tuan is hiding.
 He chases down a fleeing Tuan, decrying his actions against American soldiers.
 Coming out of hiding, a distraught Tuan retorts that the U.S. Army devastated his village, killing his friends and mother, thereby making the United States his enemy.
 Before disappearing, he comments that he still chose to save Cronauer's life at An Lộc, implying that he valued their friendship.
 On his way to the Tan Son Nhut Air Base with Garlick under military police escort, Cronauer sets up a quick softball game for the students in his English class, says goodbye to Trinh, and gives a taped farewell message to Garlick before boarding the plane.
-Taking Cronauer's place as DJ the next morning, Garlick plays the tape on the air; it begins with Cronauer exclaiming, "Goodbye, Vietnam!".
+Taking Cronauer's place as DJ the next morning, Garlick plays the tape on the air; it begins with Cronauer exclaiming, "Goodbye, Vietnam!", and after some jokes poking fun at his leadership, Cronauer expresses his hope that all of the rest of the soldiers in Vietnam return home safely.